 - 1 cup chopped pecans, lightly toasted

-- 2. Combine the flour, sugar, baking powder, salt, cinnamon, baking soda, and nutmeg in a large bowl.
+- In a large bowl, combine the flour, sugar, baking powder, salt, cinnamon, baking soda, and nutmeg..

-- 8. Place one cake layer, cut side down, on a cake stand or a large plate.
+- Place cake layer, cut side down, on a cake stand or a large plate.
 Spread the top of the cake with 1/3 of the frosting and sprinkle with 1/3 of the toasted pecans.
 Repeat with the remaining cake layers, frosting, and pecans, leaving the sides unfrosted.
 Behold, slice, and serve.
 (If not serving the cake within 2 hours, carefully transfer it to the refrigerator.
-Be sure to remove the cake from the icebox about 1 hour before slicing to allow it to come to room temperature.)
+Be sure to remove the cake about 1 hour before slicing.)

 This cake will have you thinking outside the box.
 No, really, it’s just a few extra ingredients and just a smidge more time than a boxed mix.
 A word of caution–this is a cake for those with a serious sweet tooth.
 It was a little too sweet for me, but that just ensures I eat only the smallest sliver of a slice.